BallAerospace/COSMOS/_docs/interfaces.md

 ## Streams and Stream Protocols
 Streams are simplified interfaces that only implement the read, read_nonblock, write, connected? and disconnect methods.
 They are basically just data sinks and sources which are further manipulated by stream protocols.
 COSMOS provides the following streams: SerialStream, TcpipClientStream, and TcpipSocketStream.
 As you might guess, the SerialInterface, TcpipClientInterface, TcpipServerInterface directly use the SerialStream, TcpipClientStream, and TcpipSocketStream respectively.
 In addition, these interfaces require a StreamProtocol to process the data on the stream.

 StreamProtocols process a stream of data on behalf of an interface.
 Once they are connected to their streams, they will continuously read from the stream to amass a buffer of raw data which is then processed according to the protocol type.
-COSMOS provides the following stream protocols: Burst, Fixed, Length, Terminated, Preidentified, and Templated.
+COSMOS provides the following stream protocols: Burst, Fixed, Length, Terminated, Preidentified, and Template.

 ### Burst Stream Protocol
 The Burst Stream Protocol simply reads as much data as it can from the stream before returning the data as a COSMOS Packet.
 This Protocol relies on regular bursts of data delimited by time and thus is not very robust.
 However it can utilize a sync pattern which does allow it to re-sync from the stream if necessary.